8 Ways To Use Social Media To Promote Your Programs

 - Provide a platform to engage with fans on a one-to-one or one-to-many level

-I know that writing is a struggle for many people and I want to make this really easy for you, so not only am I sharing 8 promotional ideas below, but my team and I’ve also put together done-for-you social media post templates.
+I know that writing is a struggle for many people and I want to make this really easy for you, so I am sharing 8 promotional ideas below.

 Now you’ll have no problem coming up with exactly what to say!